"""

 [docs]

-class HeterogeneityResults(object):
+class HeterogeneityResults(Results):

-A results objects for the heterogeneity function.
+A results container for heterogeneity estimates.

 Attributes